RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 To specify which fields the query matches, prepend the expression with the `@` symbol, the field name, and a `:` (colon) symbol, per query expression or subexpression.

 If a field modifier precedes multiple words or expressions, it applies only to the adjacent expression with DIALECT 1.
-With DIALECT 2, you extend the query to other fields.
+With DIALECT 2 or greater, you extend the query to other fields.

 Consider this simple query: `@name:James Brown`.
 Here, the field modifier `@name` is followed by two words: `James` and `Brown`.

 * In DIALECT 1, this query would be interpreted as "find `James Brown` in the `@name` field".
-* In DIALECT 2, this query will be interpreted as "find `James` in the `@name` field **AND** `Brown` in **ANY** text field.
+* In DIALECT 2 or greater, this query will be interpreted as "find `James` in the `@name` field **AND** `Brown` in **ANY** text field.
 In other words, it would be interpreted as `(@name:James) Brown`.
-* In DIALECT 2, you can achieve the default behavior as in DIALECT 1 by updating your query to `@name:(James Brown)`.
+* In DIALECT 2 or greater, you can achieve the default behavior as in DIALECT 1 by updating your query to `@name:(James Brown)`.

 If a field modifier precedes an expression in parentheses, it applies only to the expression inside the parentheses.
 The expression should be valid for the specified field, otherwise it is skipped.